alintulu/Run3ScoutingAnalysisTools/README.md

 ### Accessing GPU

 If you do not have your own GPU resources, you can access GPU using the CERN HTCondor batch system.
+You can find more information about HTCondor GPU resources [here](https://batchdocs.web.cern.ch/tutorial/exercise10.html).
 To start training on HTCondor we need (1) the shell script and (2) the submission file.

 Here is an example of the shell script.
 I name mine `run.sh`.
 ```